-- 1. Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process

-For 2022, HI will identify and decide on the metrics to be used to assess and manage relevant. - For 2022, HI will identify and decide on the metrics to be used to assess and manage relevant climate-related risks, opportunities, and climate change impact. - 2.
-Describe the targets used by the organization to manage climate- related risks and opportunities and performance against targets - HI aims to set performance targets for climate change risk in 2022 as it integrates climate=related risks in the enterprise risk management process.
+- Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process For 2023, HI will identify and decide on the metrics to be used to assess and manage relevant climate-related risks, opportunities, and climate change impact.
+The Company acknowledges that without metrics to track progress and measure impact, it would be difficult to ascertain if the sustainability initiatives are making a difference. - Describe the targets used by the organization to manage climate- related risks and opportunities and performance against targets HI aims to set top-level sustainability-related objectives and performance targets in 2023 as it implements the sustainability framework and manage ESG and climate- related risks.